BruceChanJianLe/networking/README.md

 ## Switch

 A switch is a device to allow multiple devices to find one another on a LAN.
 A switch should be as transparent as possible, meaning the devices on the LAN does not need to know its existance.
+You do not talk `to` your network switch, but you talk `through` your network switch.

 ## Router